 Rabbits are highly preyed upon by other animals.
 You must consider everything from birds of prey to dogs.

-You’ll also want to make sure that your hutches are lifted a decent ways above the ground so they aren’t easily accessible for creatures that would like to harm them.
+You’ll also want to make sure that your hutches are lifted a decent way above the ground so they aren’t easily accessible for creatures that would like to harm them.

 Also, make sure they are in the shade during the summer.
 Rabbit struggle worse with heat than they do cold.
-So keep that in mind.
+So keep that in mind when considering rabbit care.

 7. Brush Them (If Needed)

 I don’t treat my rabbits like pets.
-Instead, they are well cared for livestock.
+Instead, they well cared for as livestock.
 For me, there has to be that level of separation because I do provide my family’s needs with them.

-However, if you have rabbits that have longer hair for meat then it is important that they be brushed and maintained.
+However, if you have rabbits that have longer hair for meat then it is important that they are brushed and maintained.
 This is important for their care.

-Now, I don’t have long haired rabbits so I don’t have to do this step.
-But I am throwing it out there in case you do.
+Now, I don’t have long-haired rabbits so I don’t have to do this step.
+However, I am throwing it out there in case you do.
 Please be sure to take care of them and whatever needs they might have.

 8. Consider Their Nutrition

-I feed my rabbits a well rounded diet.
+I feed my rabbits a well-rounded diet.
 They do get pellets for protein.
-I tried to skip this and my grow outs took a ton longer.
+I tried to skip this and my grow outs took a lot longer.

-So I did break down and go back to feeding them pellets.
-But I also feed them a healthy serving of hay every day.
-Mine actually have hay feeders so we just refill them as needed.
+I did break down and go back to feeding them pellets.
+However, I also feed them a healthy serving of hay every day.
+Mine actually has hay feeders so we just refill them as needed.